Invasive Devices

 Urinary catheters:

 People with urinary catheters are at risk for developing urinary tract infections (UTIs).
 The catheter provides an opening into the bladder for bacteria to enter.
 Urinary catheters should never be left open to air.
-They should be attached to a closed-bag system, positioned lower than the body for urine flow.
-These should not be placed on the floor.
+They should be attached to a closed-bag system, with the bag positioned lower than the body for urine flow.
+These should never be placed on the floor though.
 Bacteria may collect on the bag and then enter the system.
 The bag should be emptied at least every 8 hours or when it is full, whichever comes first.
 It is also important that good hygiene be given to the genital area on a regular basis.

 Urinary catheters are inserted for a variety of reasons, but are not usually meant to be left in for long periods of time.
 A person may have a catheter after surgery or if they aren’t urinating.
 Occasionally, urinary catheters stay in longer than they should.
 If you have a urinary catheter, you can ask your healthcare professional each day if you still need the catheter.